temporalio/documentation/docs/server/production-deploy.md

 - Implementing a DSL which is actually just a generic schema based language
 - Polling in activities instead of using signals
 - Blocking on incredibly long RPC requests and not using heartbeats
-- Failing/retrying workflows without a very very specific business reason
+- Failing/retrying workflows without a specific business reason

 ### Temporal Best practices